stevenliuyi/hexo-theme-next/README.md

 - Customize the display of tags in the posts
 - Change the style of Needmoreshare2 button to match the theme

+Besides, there are some other features:
-Besides, there is a new tag `wp` you can use to easily link to Wikipedia articles.
+- A new tag `wp` you can use to easily link to Wikipedia articles
+- Additional support for Chinese typography, such as the emphasis mark

 ### Installation